home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

 # Platinum 🏆

 Best of the best.
 The integration is completely async, meaning it's super fast.
-Integrations that reach platinumn level will require  approval by the code owner for each PR.
+Integrations that reach platinum level will require  approval by the code owner for each PR.

 - Set appropriate `PARALLEL_UPDATES` constant
 - Support config entry unloading (called when config entry is removed)